 How Does an Ultrasound Work?

-The ultrasound waves are generated by a piezoelectric effect caused by the vibration of crystals within the head of the probe.
+A piezoelectric effect caused by the vibration of crystals within the probe’s head generates the ultrasound waves.
 The ultrasound waves that pass through the skin cause a vibration of the local soft tissues.
-This vibration or cavitation can cause a deep heating locally though usually no sensation of heat will be felt by the patient.
+This vibration or cavitation can cause deep heating locally though the patient will feel no heat sensation unless your physiotherapist selects a thermal dose.
 In situations where a heating effect is not desirable, such as a fresh injury with acute inflammation, the ultrasound can be pulsed rather than continuously transmitted.

 When Should Ultrasound be Avoided?

-Contraindications of ultrasound include local malignancy, metal implants below the area being treated, local acute infection, vascular abnormalities, and directly on the abdomen of pregnant women.
-It is also contraindicated to apply ultrasound directly over active epiphyseal regions (growth plates) in children, over the spinal cord in the area of a laminectomy, or over the eyes, skull, or testes.
+Contraindications of ultrasound include local malignancy, over metal implants, local acute infection, vascular abnormalities, and directly on pregnant women’s abdomen.
+Ultrasound should not be applied directly over specific body parts.
+Contraindicated areas include active epiphyseal regions (growth plates) in children, over the spinal cord in the region of a laminectomy, or the eyes, skull, or testes.